A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities: Knowledge-based Fake News Detection

 \subsection{Automatic Fact-checking}

-Manual [expert-based or crowd-sourced] fact-checking does not scale with the volume of newly created information, especially on social media.
-To address scalability, automatic fact-checking techniques have been developed, heavily relying on Information Retrieval (IR) and Natural Language Processing (NLP) techniques, as well as on network/graph theory~\cite{cohen2011computational}.
-To review these techniques, we first provide a uniform standard representation of knowledge that can be automatically processed by machines and has been widely adopted in related studies~\cite{nickel2016review}: \begin{myDef}[Knowledge] A set of \texttt{(\textbf{S}ubject, \textbf{P}redicate, \textbf{O}bject)} (\textbf{SPO}) triples extracted from the given information that well-represent the given information. \end{myDef}
+Manual fact-checking does not scale with the volume of newly created information, especially on social media.
+To address scalability, automatic fact-checking techniques have been developed, heavily relying on Information Retrieval (IR), Natural Language Processing (NLP), and Machine Learning (ML) techniques, as well as on network/graph theory~\cite{cohen2011computational}. {To review these techniques, a unified standard representation of knowledge is first presented that can be automatically processed by machines and has been widely adopted in related studies~\cite{nickel2016review}:}